browserengineering/book/book/forms.md

 ```

 Now you can click on a text entry, type into it, and modify its value.
-So the next step is submitting the now-filled-out form.
+The next step is submitting the now-filled-out form.

 ::: {.further}
 The code that draws the text cursor here is kind of clunky---you could